Why did I become a counsellor?

 What experience do I have?

-I am a member of BACP (British Association for Counselling and Psychotherapy), which is the governing body for counselling.
+I am a member of BACP (British Association for Counselling and Psychotherapy), which is a governing body for counselling.
 As a member of BACP, I am bound by their ethical framework for good practice.
 I also adhere to their recommendations for regular supervision.

 For more information about BACP please look at their website